NibbleClassic/NibbleClassic-Nest-Wallet/docs/functional-tests.md

 Click Settings | Settings screen appears
 Close Settings | Settings screen disappears
-Settings: Enable display in USD -> Close Nest -> Reopen | Setting is still enabled Display in USD enabled -> Open a wallet| Balance is displayed in USD (under TRTL balance) Display in USD enabled -> type an amount to be transfered| Value is displayed in USD
+Settings: Enable display in USD -> Close Nest -> Reopen | Setting is still enabled Display in USD enabled -> Open a wallet| Balance is displayed in USD (under NBX balance) Display in USD enabled -> type an amount to be transfered| Value is displayed in USD
 Settings: change remote node address and port -> click save -> close and reopen Nest | new address in remote node radio button and in settings
 Settings: click remote node reset to default -> close and reopen Nest | default address in remote node radio button and in settings